 - Promote a local network of gardeners who share their expertise with one another

-We proudly give back to our community; both fundraisers, Native Plant Sale on the first Sunday of May and the Bulb Sale, first Saturday of June, allow the club to donate money to promote our common goals with other organizations.
-Here is a currently list (2015) of organizations that have benefited from our proceeds.
+We proudly give back to our community; both fundraisers, Native Plant Sale in May and the Bulb Sale in June, allow the club to donate money to promote our common goals with other organizations.
+Here is a currently list (2016) of organizations that have benefited from our proceeds.

 For: Spring Valley Nature Center